What Is A Private Investigator?

 - Able to be patient and show empathy

-These are some basic investigator skills you can watch out for when you start to look at hiring an investigator.
-A private investigator in one country or state may need a different set of skills to operate with compared to another investigator in another area, but all investigators should have an understanding of these following basic skills:
+These are some basic skills and knowledge a private investigator has.
+An investigator in one country or state may need a different skill-set to operate compared to another investigator in another area, but all investigators should have the skills and practical understanding of these following subjects:

-- Able to drive – a private investigator is no good if they can’t drive, at least to follow someone.
+- Able to drive – driving is a skill a private investigator needs to at least follow someone.

 - Basic computer skills – needed to conduct online investigations and write case reports.

-- A knowledge of the law – keeping the investigation legal is a must if you don’t want to be faced with legal action; or if you plan to use the evidence in court.
+- A basic knowledge of the law – keeping the investigation legal is a must to avoid being faced with prosecution and legal action; or, if any evidence discovered is to be used in court.

-- Able to advise on the viability and best course of action for your case – keeps your costs down, minimizes wasted time, and keeps it legal.
+- Able to advise on the viability and best course of action for a case – keeps the costs down, minimizes wasted time, and keeps it legal.

-- Knowledge of County, State resources – the investigator can swiftly find information without wasting time and your money.
+- Knowledge of County and State public resources and records – the investigator can swiftly find information without wasting time and money.

-- Knowledge of and able to use investigative equipment – can provide clear evidence in photographic, video or audio formats that aids your case.
+- Knowledge of and able to use investigative equipment – can provide clear evidence in photographic, video or audio formats that aids a case.